nearspacelabs/stac-client-python/README.md

 client = NSLClient()

-# define our area of interest bounds
+# define our area of interest bounds using the xmin, ymin, xmax, ymax coordinates of an area on the WGS-84 ellipsoid
 neighborhood_box = (-97.73294577459876, 30.251945643016235, -97.71732458929603, 30.264548996109724)
 # here we define our envelope_data protobuf with bounds and a WGS-84 (`wkid=4326`) spatial reference
 envelope_data = EnvelopeData(xmin=neighborhood_box[0],